thephpleague/factory-muffin/README.md

 ### Factory Definitions

 You can define model factories using the `define` function.
-You may call it like this: `League\FactoryMuffin\Factory::define('Fully\Qualifed\ModelName', array('foo' => 'bar'))`.
+You may call it like this: `League\FactoryMuffin\Facade::define('Fully\Qualifed\ModelName', array('foo' => 'bar'))`.
 We have provided a nifty way for you to do this in your tests.
 PHPUnit provides a `setupBeforeClass` function.
-Within that function you can call `League\FactoryMuffin\Factory::loadFactories(__DIR__ . '/factories');`, and it will include all files in the factories folder.
+Within that function you can call `League\FactoryMuffin\Facade::loadFactories(__DIR__ . '/factories');`, and it will include all files in the factories folder.
 Within those php files, you can put your definitions (all your code that calls the define function).
 The `loadFactories` function will throw a `League\FactoryMuffin\Exceptions\DirectoryNotFoundException` exception if the directory you're loading is not found.

 ### Generators